-The basic unit that get's operated on by these operation classes are instances of the ViewMap<enzo_float> class.
-As the name may suggest, these classes serve as a map/dictionary of instances of CelloView<enzo_float, 3> (or equivalently, instances of CelloView<enzo_float, 3>).
-More details are provided here about how to use ViewMap.
+The basic unit that get's operated on by these operation classes are instances of the EnzoEFltArrayMap class.
+As the name may suggest, these classes serve as a map/dictionary of instances of EFlt3DArray (or equivalently, instances of CelloView<enzo_float, 3>).
+For more details about how to use EnzoEFltArrayMap, see EnzoEFltArrayMap